Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: The Model

-Assuming that $R(x,y)=\exp[-(x^2+y^2)/2 l_{\perp}^2]/\sqrt{\pi} l_{\perp}$, where $l_{\perp}=(\hbar/m \omega_{\perp})^{1/2}$, satisfies the 2D harmonic oscillator equation and is normalized to one, representing the ground state of the system.
+The transverse distribution $R(x,y)=\exp[-(x^2+y^2)/2 l_{\perp}^2]/\sqrt{\pi} l_{\perp}$ is commonly approximated by a Gaussian function.
+The effect of interactions on this Gaussian distribution can be described by treating $l_{\perp}$ as a variational parameter~\cite{Salasnich1, Blackie1, Blackie2, Bloch_discr}.
+In the first approximation, $ l_{\perp}$ is typically taken as its unperturbed value, $ l_{\perp}^{(0)} =l_{\perp},$ as studied in both 1D and 2D cases~\cite{Debnath2021, Liu2023, Malomed1, Malomed2, China1, Edmonds2020}.
+Solving the nonlinear variational problem for $l_{\perp}$ reveals that, for $\xi \approx 0.3$, the deviation from $l_{\perp}^{(0)}$ is less than one percent, see Appendix~\ref{appenA} for details.
+This justifies the use of Eq.~(\ref{factor}) with $l_{\perp} = l_{\perp}^{(0)}$ in this case~\cite{Palo2023}.
+However, analyzing the case $\xi \ge 1$ in the discrete system required a separate investigation (see Ref.~\cite{Bloch_discr}).
 By substituting Eq.(\ref{factor}) into Eq.(\ref{dimGPE3D}) and subsequently multiplying both sides of this equation by $R(x,y)$, we can then integrate the transverse variables.
-This integration leads us to the quasi-one-dimensional Gross-Pitaevskii equation:
+This integration leads us to the one-dimensional Gross-Pitaevskii equation:

-By introducing the following rescalings $t=T/t_S$, $z=Z/z_s$, and $\psi=\Phi/\psi_s$, we can rewrite the Eq.(\ref{dimGPE1D}) in dimensionless form:
+By introducing the following rescalings $t=T/t_S$, $z=z/z_s$, and $\psi=\Phi/\psi_s$, we can rewrite the Eq.(\ref{dimGPE1D}) in dimensionless form:

 where $V(z)=U(z) t_s / \hbar \psi_s$ is the rescaled external potential, and scale parameters are defined as:

 Equation~(\ref{dlessGPE1D}) can be normalized so that the coefficients satisfy $|\tilde{\gamma}|= |\tilde{\delta}| = 1$.
 However, we retain these notations in the dimensionless equation to simplify the analysis of different scenarios, including cases where either $\tilde{\gamma}$ or $\tilde{\delta}$ is zero.